What Are The Mental Health Benefits Of Cold Plunging?

 High-quality sleep is crucial for good mental health.
 Cold exposure can regulate your circadian rhythm, making it easier to fall asleep and rest well.
 Improved sleep results in better mental clarity, mood, and overall mental health.

-See also Can Cold Plunging Help With Weight Loss?
+See also Can Cold Plunging Help With Recovery From Surgery?

 Personal Stories and Testimonials